 Like Skype and Viber, calls are only free to other Rebtel users.
 However, it's by no means the cheapest way to call non-Rebtel users.

-For example, someone using the Rebtel app on their mobile in the UK to call a mobile in the US (not using Rebtel) would pay nearly 0.69p/minute.
-The cheapest specialist override provider listed on the MSE CallChecker costs just 0.5p/min (plus a 5p connection per call).
+For example, someone using the Rebtel app on their mobile in the UK to call a mobile in the US (not using Rebtel) would pay nearly 0.99p/minute.
+The cheapest specialist override provider listed on the MSE CallChecker doesn't charge by the minute, there's just the 15p connection-charge per call.

 Type of calls: Phone-to-phone,